 All items of clothing, bags, drink bottles and lunch boxes should be clearly marked.
-All unclaimed property is held for a time in the lost property box in the office foyer.
-Access is always available.
+All unclaimed property is held for a time in the lost property box in the office.
+Children are encouraged to check the Lost Property box if they misplace items.